 - An employer may be subject to penalties for failing to file information returns (Forms W-2, W-3, and 1099s) with the IRS or SSA on time or for filing them with incomplete or incorrect information.
-Similar penalties apply for failure to provide information statements to employees as required.
+Similar penalties apply for failure to provide required copies of information returns to employees and other recipients as required.
 See Penalties for Failure to Properly File Information Returns; Penalties for Failure to Provide Forms W-2 or 1099.

 - Employers that file a certain number of Form W-2 (Copy A), Form 1099 or Form 1095-C must file them electronically.
 Employers that do not have the technological or financial ability to file electronically despite meeting the threshold can apply to the IRS for a hardship waiver.
 See Electronic Filing Requirements for Information Returns (Forms W-2, 1095-C and 1099).

 - Although information returns submitted on magnetic media are no longer accepted by the SSA, in many states employers must file information returns either electronically or on magnetic media.
 Because individual state requirements vary widely, employers should check the rules of the states in which they operate to ensure compliance.
 See State Electronic and Magnetic Media Form W-2 Reporting Requirements.